-The scheme also provides access to Councillors.
+The scheme also provides access for Councillors.
 The benefit package is based on the pre April 2008 formula for pension and lump sum shown above but using Career Average Salary instead of Final Pay.
+This remains the position for councillor members even after the introduction of the new main scheme from April 2014.
+Councillor members in England will be forced out of the scheme from the next council elections.